The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Results

 The third column shows maps of the ionization diagnostic \(O_{32} =\) {[}\ion{O}{3}]/[\ion{O}{2}]; the same artifacts are present here as in the maps of \(E(B-V)\).
 The ionization is quite elevated around the images of the LCE and in the central part of P1, we also note the feature in very N end of P2, which is associated with a very faint star cluster, yet apparently displays an extreme ionization of \(O_{32} \gtrsim 20\).

 Finally, the right panels show another ionization diagnostic, \(\Delta[\text{S \textsc{ii}}]\), which has been proposed as an improved tracer of LyC escape due to the lower ionization potential of [\ion{S}{2}] compared to [\ion{O}{2}], meaning that these lines more accurately trace the presence or absence of neutral gas, where O$^{+}$ ions also are present in substantial amounts inside \ion{H}{2} regions and the photodissociation regions at their boundaries.
 While the [\ion{S}{2}] line may be fainter than [\ion{O}{2}], the diagnostic is based entirely on lines very close in wavelength and thus independent of dust model.
-For the same reason, it does not display the stripey artifacts of the other maps in this figure.
+For the same reason, it these stripey artifacts are suppressed in this map, although still visible.
 It is to our knowledge the first time it has been possible to map both log [\ion{S}{2}]/H\(\alpha\) and LyC emission in any galaxy and thus test its strength as a tracer on a local scale.
 We note that there is a strong similarity between the spatial distribution of high- and low-ionization regions by the two methods.